cozis/website-stuff/the_dependency_problem.md

 Ultimately, this article is about making better software.
 While tools and practices matter, the most impactful factor is the individual's ability to write good code and make sound decisions.
 We rarely discuss this because there's no overnight solution.
 Building skills requires time.

 But how we spend that time matters a lot.
 Avoiding dependencies has the side-effect of making us grow as we try to solve hard problems, fail, and learn in the process.
-The software ecosystem is such that same problem problem often presents itself multiple times in different flavours.
-So as time goes by we tend to be in a much better spot than last time.
+The software ecosystem is such that same problem often presents itself multiple times in different flavours.
+So as time goes by, we tend to be in a much better spot than last time.

 So, in conclusion, the dependency problem isn't just about complexity, but also about us growing as programmers.